-- IDLE - After start-up, the module will enter this mode directly.
+- IDLE → After start-up, the module will enter this mode directly.
 It is then possible to configure, test and control the module.
 This is also the mode where you can start the flight sequencer, and thus switch to FLIGHT mode.

-Fluctus will remain in this mode for less than 4 seconds if the "Flight Direct" option is enabled and the conditions are met!

-- The on-board display will show useful information about status, configuration and Fluctus sensors. - o The color of the RGB led will remain white by default, but color flashes will indicate:
+If "Flight Direct" option is enabled and conditions are met, Fluctus will exit idle. - The on-board display will show useful information about status, configuration and Fluctus sensors. - The color of the RGB led will remain white by default, but color flashes will indicate: